You’ve finally struck gold after months of job searching. A company has extended you an interview opportunity.

 To discover what your wants and needs are, start by listing the things that make you happy or motivated to work.
 Then, identify your non-negotiables.
 From there, you can decide what priorities are flexible and those that are least important to you.

 Management at a company can make or break your employee experience.
 That’s why it’s essential that you do your research about the leadership at a company before you commit to a role.
 As a job seeker, you can evaluate management at two levels: executive and senior leadership.

 When examining executive leadership, candidates should hone in on whether they can align with the organization's vision.
 Is their mission or vision something you can see yourself contributing to?
 Does the vision match your personal values?

-Likewise, job seekers can gauge leadership at the senior-level by observing your potential boss—the person you will directly report to.
+Likewise, job seekers can gauge leadership at the senior level by observing their potential boss—the person they will directly report to.
 Your relationship with your boss is very important.
-More often than not, a bad first impression is a tale-tale sign of a not so pleasant employee experience.
+More often than not, a bad first impression is a tale-tale sign of a not-so-pleasant employee experience.

 When interviewing for a company, get a good idea of whether you’ll mesh well with your potential manager.
 Consider whether your personality will thrive or struggle under said leadership.
 You can also inquire during the interview about their management style and ask about what success looks like to them.

 Having all these answers will give you a close guess of what you can expect on the job when it comes to senior and executive leadership.